avovkdesign/comment-images-reloaded/README.txt

 == Changelog ==

+= 2.2.1 =

+* fix: comments were published without admin approval

 = 2.2 =

-* All code was refactored
 * You can attach more than one file to comment
 * Added additional customization for selecting number of uploading files at one time
 * Added image import button from plugin Comment Attachment
-* Checked work of plugin on version WordPress 4.5
+* Checked work of plugin on version WordPress 4.5.1

 = 2.1.4 =